South Carolina ceramic artist Lucy Bailey studied faces for years before she started to make them. And it shows in her surreal figurative work.

 - Inclusion in Lark Book’s 500 Figures in Clay, Volume 2.

-What’s next: A show with painter K. Wayne Thornley at Stormwater Studios and Gallery in Columbia, SC, May 19-29.
+Recent: A show with painter K. Wayne Thornley at Stormwater Studios and Gallery in Columbia, SC, in May.
 The two artists have been friends since college.

 Where to buy: lucybaileyclay.com